-We are inviting churches across all four denomination to consider taking up a special offering for our pastoral care of chaplains on Sunday, 1 February 2015.
-All funds raised during this appeal will go only for the care of Chaplains and their families, those who are on the front lines of caring for our military members and veterans.
+On Sunday, 7 February 2021, we are inviting churches across all four denomination to distribute the Four Chaplains Sunday insert, as well as, consider taking up a special offering for our pastoral care of chaplains on Sunday.
+All gifts shared during this appeal will go only for the care of Chaplains and their families, those who are on the front lines of caring for our military members and veterans.

 Here is a link to a YouTube Video that you may use as appropriate.
 Four Chaplains Video Appeal

 Here is a link to a Four Chaplains Sunday bulletin insert that can be used in conjunction with the video or as a stand-alone resource.
 Four Chaplains Sunday Insert

 OTHER WAYS YOUR CHURCH CAN PARTNER WITH US: